Understanding Extracted Rejection

-I often use a food example to depersonalize this a bit: Think of a food you really dislike.
-Now, is there anything actually wrong with the food, or do your preferences just not include its flavor?
-If there is something wrong with the food, then nobody would like it, therefore, your dislike of any particular food is a function of your preferences, not a function of the food itself.
-So, if you’re an apple, and a person rejects apples, then the rejection is a reflection of their tastes, not a reflection about apples.
+To illustrate this point, let’s use a food analogy.
+Think of a food that you really dislike.
+Is there anything inherently wrong with the food, or is it simply a matter of personal taste?
+If there is something wrong with the food, then nobody would like it.
+Therefore, your dislike of a particular food is a reflection of your personal preferences, not the food itself.